 Since its formation in 1992, SURF has always done more than connect, and provide services to, its 300 cross-sector member organisations and over 3000 individual contacts.
 We also draw on the views, experience and knowledge of that diverse network to positively influence policy and practice in community regeneration across Scotland.

-The initial development stage of the drafting process towards SURF’s 2021 manifesto for community regeneration is underway.
-It will be informed by interviews and discussions with key SURF members in particular sectors, and desk-based research that draws out learning outcomes from recent SURF events and projects, and appropriate policy recommendations from relevant independent reports.
+During the COVID-19 pandemic, consultations took the form of telephone interviews, video discussions and email exchanges with key SURF members in particular sectors, and desk-based research that drew out learning outcomes from recent SURF events and projects, and appropriate policy recommendations from relevant independent reports.

-SURF’s manifesto will also form the basis for a 2021 Scottish Regeneration Question Time husting-style debate with guest politicians.
-At this event, SURF members will have the opportunity to ask party representatives how they will be responding to SURF’s recommendations.
+SURF’s manifesto also formed the basis for a 2021 Scottish Regeneration Question Time husting-style debate with guest politicians.
+Taking place on 15 April 2021, this event provided SURF members with the opportunity to ask party representatives for a response to the recommendations.

 SURF has produced a series of eight background papers on manifesto themes.